onja-org/w2_css_animation_debug/README.md

    - Read `README.md` in the lab folder for comprehensive debugging techniques
    - Follow the systematic approaches for investigating issues
    - Use developer tools effectively to identify root causesfe conservation website.
 Students will use developer tools to investigate broken animations, fix layout issues, and restore interactive elements to create a polished, professional experience.

+5. Run `npm test` to check if your task pass

 ## 🎯 Learning Objectives